 About me (light blue): Emotions, manners, families, pets, loss and grief, siblings, and making friends.

 My Body (orange): The body, including potty training and getting dressed.

 Concepts (pink): Counting, ABC, colors, opposites, and shapes.

 School (bright green): Preschool, kindergarten, teachers, school friends.

 GO (GO sticker): Fire engine, trucks, trains, airplanes, bikes, boats: anything that GOES.

 Fantasyland (dark blue): Let’s pretend and imagination: pirates, ballerinas, mermaids, witches (not Halloween), fairies, unicorns, and dragons.
 Does not include Folk & Fairy Tales.

 Favorites (red): Well-known and/or loved titles, as well as some award winners.
 Books you would give a parent or teacher asking for a ‘great’ or ’classic’ picture book.

-Nature (green): The natural world, the environment, the seasons, farming, growing food, and animals acting like animals.
-Includes easy nonfiction books on animals, seasons, and the environment.
+Nature (green): The natural world: seasons, farming, growing food, and animals.